Skip to Content

 The first annual Taste Highland Lakes was held in The Legends Golf Course Community in Kingsland.

-This beautiful community is not only on The Legends Golf Course, but it is also a lakeside community on the banks of Lake LBJ, so you know the views are fabulous!
+This beautiful community is not only on The Legends Golf Course but also a lakeside community on the banks of Lake LBJ, so you know the views are fabulous!

-The area chosen for the event allowed for ample space for the vendors to spread out, ensuring there was plenty of space for everyone.
+The area chosen for the event allowed the vendors to spread out, ensuring there was ample space for everyone.

-Shade provided by the huge trees on site were the perfect respite from the Texas sun, and the fact that they were located close to the concrete dance floor didn’t hurt either.
+The shade provided by the enormous trees on site was the perfect respite from the Texas sun, and the fact that they were located close to the concrete dance floor didn’t hurt either.

 This year’s event featured music from Six Sons of a Gun, a popular local cover band that often plays at Boat Town Burger Bar.

-I loved that guests were also given the opportunity to tour the villas and guest houses that are available for rent through The Legends “stay and play package.”
+I loved that guests were also given the opportunity to tour the villas and guest houses available for rent through The Legends’ “stay and play package.”

 Give Back to a Good Cause